-- Training front-line employees to be welcoming.
+- Training front-line employees to make a good impression.
 They should be warm, but not gushing, and show real enthusiasm for the job.

-- Making sure your employees understand how to engage with followers on social media in order to welcome new customers and build relationships with existing customers.
+- Making sure your employees understand how to engage with followers on social media in order to welcome new customers and build relationships with existing ones.

-- Ensuring that every member of staff has in-depth knowledge about the product or service you offer - this underpins your image of competent professionalism.
+- Ensuring that every member of staff is knowledgeable about the product or service you offer - this underpins your professional image.

 - Keeping your promises.
-If unavoidable delays occur, keep the customer fully informed.
+If there are unavoidable delays, for example, keep the customer fully informed.